ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 {: pre}

 For example, use:

 ```sh
 ibmcloud cdb deployment-groups-set crn:abc ... xyz:: member  --memory 8192  --hostflavor multitenant
 ```
 {: pre}

-If your database is an [Isolated Compute](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=ui#hosting-models-iso-compute-ui) instance, memory and CPU are adjusted together by selecting the Isolated Compute size (See all sizes in Table 1 below).
+If your database is an [Isolated Compute](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=ui#hosting-models-iso-compute-ui) instance, memory and CPU are adjusted together by selecting the Isolated Compute size (see all sizes in Table 1).
 Disk is scaled separately.
-To scale a {{site.data.keyword.databases-for}} Isolated Compute instance, use a command like the following used to scale to a 4 CPU by 16 RAM instance.
-This can also be used to move a database from a different hosting model to the Isolated Compute hosting model.
+To scale a {{site.data.keyword.databases-for}} Isolated Compute instance, use a command, such as the following that is used to scale to a 4 CPU by 16 RAM instance.
+This command  can also be used to move a database from a different hosting model to the Isolated Compute hosting model.

 ```sh
 ibmcloud cdb deployment-groups-set <deploymentid> <groupid> [--disk <val>] [--hostflavor b3c.4x16.encrypted]